project-anomalia/anomalia/README.md

 It supports anomaly detection and correlation.
 The API is simple and configurable in the sense that you can choose which algorithm suits your needs for anomaly detection and correlation.

+:construction: **The library is currently under development so things might move or change!**

 ## Installation

 Installation is done using `go get`: